 - Delivering effective and efficient research administration to help researchers as they identify, pursue, capture, and deliver research programs

 Major initiatives, like the Virginia Tech Innovation Campus, the Commonwealth Cyber Initiative and the Virginia Tech National Security Institute, promise to accelerate growth in Virginia Tech’s research enterprise.
 Embodying its motto of Ut Prosim (That I may serve) and delivering on its land-grant promise, Virginia Tech’s research enterprise spans medicine to physics, engineering to humanities, and agriculture to the arts.
 It is broad in its sponsorship, partnership, discipline, and impact.

-Virginia Tech's Office of Research and Innovation includes over faculty and staff who support thousands of researchers across Virginia Tech’s main campus in Blacksburg and at locations across the commonwealth and the world.
+Virginia Tech's Office of Research and Innovation includes faculty and staff who support thousands of researchers across Virginia Tech’s main campus in Blacksburg and at locations across the commonwealth and the world.